bluesky66-dev/kibana/x-pack/plugins/infra/docs/arch.md

 ### Adapters

 Adapters are the location of any code to interact with any data sources, or 3rd party API / dependency.
-An example of code that belongs to an adapter would be anything that interacts with Kibana, or HyperSec.
+An example of code that belongs to an adapter would be anything that interacts with HyperSec Kibana, or HyperSec.
 This would also include things like, for instance, the browser's local storage.

 **The interface exposed by an adapter should be as domain-specific as possible to reduce the risk of leaking abstraction from the "adapted" technology.
 Therefore a method like `getHosts()` would be preferable to a `runQuery(filterArgs)` method.** This way the output can be well typed and easily stubbed out in an alternate adapter.
 This will result in vast improvements in testing reliability and code quality.